 Viral Pneumonia (cont.)

-- Varicella pneumonia is almost always serious enough to need treatment with acyclovir (Zovirax).
+Varicella pneumonia is almost always serious enough to need treatment with acyclovir (Zovirax) or a similar antibiotic.
 You can take this drug by mouth or, if you are severely ill and in the hospital, by IV.

 Must Read Articles Related to Viral Pneumonia